pimvandenderen/AzureEffectiveRoutes/README.md

 ## Variables
 By default, this script checks all the subscriptions, VNET's and subnet's.
 You can exclude subscriptions, vNETs and subnets under the variable section in the script.
 I recommend to leave the "AzureBastionSubnet" in there since it's currently not supported to have UDR's on the AzureBastionSubnet (https://docs.microsoft.com/en-us/azure/bastion/bastion-faq).
 If you want to add subnet's, please make sure you comma seperate them, for example: @("AzureBastionSubnet", "MyOtherSubnet")

+Note: This works in a "top down" approach.
+For example: If you exclude a subscription, you don't have to exclude the VNETs and subnet's within the subscription.

 $exclsubscriptions
+_Optional_
 Add the full name of the subscription(s) that you want to exclude.

 $exclvnets
+_Optional_
 Add the full name of the VNET(s) that you want to exclude

 $exclsubnets
+_Optional_
-Add the full name of thte subnet(s) that you want to exclude.
+Add the full name of the subnet(s) that you want to exclude.

-Note: This works in a "top down" approach.
-For example: If you exclude a subscription, you don't have to exclude the VNETs and subnet's within the subscription.
+$filepath
+_**Required**_
+The path where you want to store the outputted HTML file.